tomhendersonfl/crm-data-challenge-with-json/README.md

 ## Challenge #2 - all employments

-Write some code that will return an array of all the employments, including the person name, company name, person id, company id and title.
+Write a function that will take in raw data and return an array of all the employments, including the person name, company name, person id, company id and title.